2ndcouteau/21sh/README.md

 	CMD ; CMD

 #### Redirections: < > << >> :
+		You can redirect output execution to a file or file to a binary.
 		Heredoc: <<
 			Multiple enter for Heredoc are valid but just the last one will be used Waiting Current Keyword is print in prompt